OpenModelica/OpenModelica/testsuite/special/FMPy/README.md

 make compile_FMUs
 ```

-Re-compile each FMU with FMPy and simulate it:
+Remove binaries from FMU, re-compile each FMU with FMPy and simulate it:

 ```bash
 make test